jdohertydev/maison_lavaux/README.md

 Impact

 This change ensures the integrity and reliability of product data, improves system stability during integrations, and enhances the user experience for both admins and customers.

+Hero Section

+The homepage now features a visually appealing Hero Section designed to engage users immediately upon landing on the site.
+This section includes:

+    Full-Width Hero Image: A dynamic image covering the width of the viewport to create an immersive experience.
+    Overlay Design: A semi-transparent overlay ensures the text is legible while maintaining the image's visual impact.
+    Structure for Content: The hero section is structured to include a prominent heading, subheading, and a call-to-action button.

+Code Highlights:

+    HTML:
+        Hero section defined with div containers for image and overlay.
+        Placeholder for headings and a "Shop Now" button for user engagement.

+        Future Enhancements:

+    Dynamic Messaging: Add text transitions for marketing messages.
+    Interactive Button: Enhance the "Shop Now" button with hover effects or animations.
+    Responsive Design: Optimize the hero section for smaller screens and devices.

+This feature sets the stage for a visually engaging and user-friendly e-commerce experience.